Opentrons/opentrons/api/docs/v2/new_pipette.rst

 All building block and advanced commands work with single- and multi-channel pipettes.

 To keep the interface to the Opentrons API consistent between single- and multi-channel pipettes, commands treat the *backmost channel* (furthest from the door) of a multi-channel pipette as the location of the pipette.
 Location arguments to building block and advanced commands are specified for the backmost channel.

-This also means that offset changes (such as :py:meth:`.Well.top` or :py:meth:`.Well.bottom`) can be applied to the single specified well, and each pipette channel will be at the same position relative to the well that it is over.
+Also, this means that offset changes (such as :py:meth:`.Well.top` or :py:meth:`.Well.bottom`) can be applied to the single specified well, and each pipette channel will be at the same position relative to the well that it is over.

-Because there is only one motor in a multi-channel pipette, these pipettes always aspirate and dispense on all channels simultaneously.
-For instance, to aspirate from the first column of a 96-well plate you would write:
+Finally, because there is only one motor in a multi-channel pipette, these pipettes always aspirate and dispense on all channels simultaneously.

+Let's write a protocol to demonstrate these concepts.
+To start, we'll load a pipette in the right mount and add some labware.

 .. code-block:: python